talent-consulting/talent-consulting.github.io/README.md

 You can read more about us on our website at [Talent Consulting UK](http://www.talentconsulting.uk)

+You can view this site on our github pages [site](http://www.talentconsulting.uk)

 ## Contributing

 We dont always get it right and we know things change fast so if you see anything that is incorrect